Ten tips to stop cold calls

 If you suspect a scam, don't press any phone buttons during the call.
 This could redirect you to a premium-rate number which you will be charged for.

-8 Make a note of the cold call number
+7 Make a note of the cold-call number

-- Report other problem calls – such as silent calls - to your phone provider and/or Ofcom (0300 123 3000), which is reponsible for tackling nuisance calls.
+Report other problem calls – such as silent calls - to your phone provider and/or Ofcom (0300 123 3000), which is responsible for tackling nuisance calls.

 10 Distance selling regulations – your rights